Greensboro council votes to give $2 million for civil rights museum expansion

 If the museum were ever to sell the building, it would have to repay the grant money.

-The museum’s CEO, John Swaine, said last week he needs $5 million by March 31 toward the $10.25 million purchase price of the former First Citizens Bank at South Elm and Market streets.
+The museum’s CEO, John Swaine, said last week he needs $5 million toward the $10.25 million purchase price of the former First Citizens Bank at South Elm and Market streets.
 The museum has a contract on the five-story brick building.

 Museum leaders say it is a crucial piece for consideration to become a UNESCO World Heritage Site.
 UNESCO stands for United Nations Educational, Scientific and Cultural Organization, and there are only 24 sites with this designation in the United States.
 Among them are the Statue of Liberty and the Grand Canyon.